 During gameplay, you can choose either a synthetic pilot voice, or Real prerecorded concatenated Text-To-Speech voices.
 Using Microsoft's TTS technology, you can use the voices that come with the program, and you can also add your own voice using the tools of the Speech SDK mentioned in the next section.
 There is room for up to 100 voices that can be used with the program.
 Invite friends and family to join in on the fun and add their voice to the game!

 ATCsimulator®2-HD now comes with a recording feature, and a player.
 This makes ATCsimulator®2-HD perfect for research and academic applications.
 A scenario can be recorded and then played back for analysis.
 The scenario player will allow playback in accelerated mode, as well as in reverse.

 In addition to the standard ARTS simulation, you can also elect to control traffic using the latest equipment used in air traffic control, STARS mode, which is an acronym for Standard Terminal Automation Replacement System.
 This system is being used across the country to replace existing ARTS equipment as it fails.
 It is a computer driven system resembling that of a PC and utilizes the full screen display.
 ATCsimulator®2-HD will provide this display system as an alternative to the standard ARTS-IIIa console.

 To assist the controller, using our utility program, Mapmate(tm), you can print a custom map of any area included with the game.
 You can pick which elements you wish to be included in the printout, and print it to your Windows system printer.

-sim comes equipped with 120 terminal areas, maybe there is a special area
+the sim comes equipped with 120 terminal areas, maybe there is a special

-that you would like to control?
-Now, our in-house design tool is included
+area that you would like to control?
+Now, our in-house design tool is

 package and will allow you to create the area of your dreams.
 It will